Skip to content

 In the Analytics view: human KPIs, sources, pages, conversions, SEO search and AI presence.
 AI chat visits and AI crawlers stay separate from human traffic.

-In the Compliance view: Status & documents, electronic DPA signature, retention periods, export and erasure, DPO contact.
+In the Compliance view: Status & documents, electronic DPA signature, retention periods, export and erasure, data protection contact.
 A verifiable working base, not legal advice.

 For developers